wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 Sector caches use larger-than-usual block size without introducing excessive data transfer and coherence invalidation by allowing a large cache line to be further divided into smaller units, called "sectors".
 Sectors are the basic unit of data transfer and coherence just like a regular cache line.
 The address tag of the sector, however, is only implied by the tag of the entire block and its index within the block.
+Given a sector size S, index I, and tag address T, the implied address of the sector is T + S * I, i.e. all sectors in a cache block are linearly mapped to the underlying address space.